Why Is America Pulling Back Those Tracking Future Pandemics?

 But in September 2019, the Trump administration stopped funding for the project, forcing PREDICT programs around the world to shut down.
 Researchers on the team like Mazet “are now working on the COVID-19 situation,” she says — they’ve been given a one-year extension that will end later this year.

-PREDICT has spent — at the most — $4 billion in finding new viruses. … Compare that to the $40 billion that the world spent in containing the SARS outbreak and dealing with its economic fallout.
+PREDICT has spent $200 million in finding new viruses. … Compare that to the $40 billion that the world spent in containing the SARS outbreak and dealing with its economic fallout.

 Just how important is such cutting-edge research into zoonotic diseases, which transmit from animals to humans?
 You don’t need to look far back for answers.
 Like COVID-19 — which possibly originated in bats and spread to humans via pangolins — AIDS originated in chimpanzees, Ebola in bats or apes and SARS (which killed nearly 800 people in the 2002-04 outbreak) in civets.
 Overall, three-quarters of all infectious diseases that have affected humans have been zoonotic.
 These diseases are responsible for 2.5 billion cases of human illness and 2.7 million deaths worldwide each year.